inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-2-imagine-teaching-with-ai/4-2-1-are-you-ready-to-trust-ai-for-decision-making.en.md

 ## From description to prescription

-Here is a representation that relates the technology used, the results achieved and the strategic outcomes.
+Here is a representation that relates the technology used, its complexity and its strategic outcome.

 <figure>
   <img src="Images/Data-analysis-uses-from-description-to-prescription-HQ.jpg" alt="Representation of Data analysis uses from description to prescription." />
 </figure>
-_Figure 2: Classification of data analysis use from description to prescription[^3] (Adapted from the "Learning Analytics" video of this Mooc)._
+_Figure 2: Classification of data analysis use from description to prescription[^3] (Adapted from the "Learning Analytics" video of this course)._

 In the following 4 categories the correlation between the complexity of the methods used and the strategic results can be noted.